IsaacReeder/Pablo-Pulgar-Ecommerce/README.md

 # Pablo-Pulgar-Ecommerce application.

-            Pablo Pulgar is a Spanish Fartist born in Madrid.
-He has exhibited his work in several galleries in Spain and Netherlands.
-With a background in graffiti and graphic design, his work is in between the digital world and the physical.
-A place where the choice of media used plays an important role ranging from painting and collage to fanzines, photography and video installations.
-Fashion, popular culture and music references are mixed with heavy usage of typography and color to make digital hand made landscapes with a sense for formal art.
-Pablo is currently based in Spain.
+            Pablo Pulgar is a Spanish artist born in Madrid.
+He has exhibited his work in several galleries in Spain and the Netherlands.
+With a background in graffiti and graphic design, his work lives between the digital and physical world; where the media used plays a critical role.
+His work ranges from painting and collage to fanzines, photography, and video installations.
+Fashion, popular culture, and music references are combined heavy usage of typography and vibrant color to create digital hand-made landscapes with a sense for formal art.

 # Technologies used: ReactJS, NodeJS, Axios, CORS, Express, Mongoose, Multer, Bcryptjs, Express-Validator, React-Reveal, Concurrently, JSONWebToken, Mongoose-Unique-Validator, and UUID.